 The Executive Team receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments.
 The Executive Management Team and Audit Committee also receive regular reports from Internal Audit and other sources of assurance, which include recommendations for improvement.
 The Audit Committee's role in this area is confined to a high-level review of the arrangements for internal control.
 The Corporation's agenda includes a regular item for consideration of risk and control and receives reports thereon from the Senior Management Team and the Audit Committee.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.
-At its September 2021 meeting, the Corporation carried out the annual assessment for the year ended 31 July 2021 by considering documentation from the Executive Management Team and internal audit and taking account of events since 31 July 2021.
+At the December 2022 Audit Committee meeting, the Committee carried out the annual assessment for the year ended 31 July 2022 by considering documentation from the Executive Management Team and internal audit and taking account of events since 31 July 2022.
+This will be recommended for approval by the Corporation on 14th December 2022.